 Frontal Attack Strategy

 This strategy is where you take the competition head on, matching their strength like for like.
 It’s a difficult one because the competitor is often strong.

 This strategy is all about taking the competitor on in their weaker areas, the name stemming from when armies attacked in the middle under the assumption the front and back had the strongest stance.

 Encirclement involves attacking the competitor at all angles, this is expensive and resource intensive but effective at confusing the attacker.

 Sometimes going round the competitor is the best approach.
 The Bypass strategy involves diversification into new markets or products/services that the competitor is not yet in or not strong in.

-Whether you fancy yourself as a Guerrilla, or end up opting for one of these alternatives, we wish you the best of luck in your battle with the competition.
+Whether you fancy yourself as a Guerrilla, and want to improve your Guerrilla Marketing campaigns, or end up opting for one of these alternatives, we wish you the best of luck in your battle with the competition.